 How we tested and what we are doing to improve

 This website has undergone audits conducted by AbilityNet and Alistair McNaught Consultancy as well as in-house testing during 2021, 2021 and 2022.

 Preparation of this accessibility statement

-This statement was prepared on 8th October 2020.
-It was last reviewed on 9th November 2020.
+Preparation of this accessibility statement: This statement was prepared on 8th October 2020.
+It was last reviewed on 23rd September 2022.

 This website was last tested in September 2022 by Cardiff Metropolitan University.